josh-works/josh-works.github.io/_pages/2023-10-20-moses-kagan-sean-sweeney-open-letter.md

 For next steps, I'd say lets do a phone call, to do a bit more of a vibe check.

-I basically want you to both pay me a reasonable going rate for 'consultation' around this space, and i'll tell you what else I need.
-(Executive support, some budget for whatever project we pick off first).
+I basically want you to both pay me a reasonable going rate for 'consultation' around this space, and we'll spend a day or two together so I can load up on context.
+I'll travel to MN and LA, respectively.

+I'll send you both annotated books, sketching out a few months of efforts, and we'll start making things happen.
+I'm here for a long time, not necessarily a fun time.
+My capacity for work regularly stuns those who are close enough to see it happen, but I don't believe exclusively in the value of hard work.
+I'm an 'effortless excellence' kind of person, too.

+If we decide to move forward, the things I'll query you for will be:
+- Executive support
+- some budget for whatever project we pick off first

 It'll be a lose arrangement.
 I won't be your employee, I'll be a consultant, and we'll all have some plausible deniability for what everyone is doing.
+We'll sign a statement of work + project proposal, and start a monthly 'subscription' to my services.
+Basically a retainer, and I'll be on-site where needed on top of that.

 I am sensitive to risk, but also to upside. 'what got us here won't get us there' and all.